ibm-cloud-docs/event-notifications/en-pd-ocm-migration.md

 {: toc-completion-time="30m"}

-This tutorial shows you how to migrate your PagerDuty alerting setup to IBM On Call Manager (OCM) using {{site.data.keyword.en_full_notm}}.
+This tutorial shows you how to migrate your PagerDuty alerting setup to IBM On Call Manager (OCM) by using {{site.data.keyword.en_full_notm}}.
 {: shortdesc}

 IBM On Call Manager can receive events from various monitoring sources, either on-premises or in the cloud.
-By integrating OCM with {{site.data.keyword.en_short}}, you can route notifications from IBM Cloud services to your OCM instance for centralised incident management.
+By integrating OCM with {{site.data.keyword.en_short}}, you can route notifications from IBM Cloud services to your OCM instance for centralized incident management.

 The migration process differs based on your source type:

-- If your source is {{site.data.keyword.logs_full_notm}} (ICL), you will create an ICL Integration on OCM to receive alerts directly from Cloud Logs.
+- If your source is {{site.data.keyword.logs_full_notm}} (ICL), create an ICL Integration on OCM to receive alerts directly from Cloud Logs.
-- For other IBM Cloud sources (such as Secrets Manager or IBM Cloud Monitoring), you will create an Outbound Integration on OCM and configure {{site.data.keyword.en_short}} to route notifications through a webhook destination.
+- For other IBM Cloud sources (such as Secrets Manager or IBM Cloud Monitoring), create an Outbound Integration on OCM and configure {{site.data.keyword.en_short}} to route notifications through a webhook destination.

 ## Before you begin
 {: #en-pd-ocm-migration-prereqs}